 This diagram illustrates changes in bone density with aging in women.
 The normal curve (A) steepens following menopause, but even by old age the risk for fracture is still low.
 A woman who begins with diminished bone density (B) even before menopause is at great risk, particularly with a more accelerated rate of bone loss.
 Interventions such as postmenopausal estrogen (with progesterone) therapy, the use of drugs such as the non-hormonal compound alendronate that diminishes osteoclast activity, and the use of diet and exercise regimens can help to slow bone loss (C) but will not stop bone loss completely or restore prior bone density.
 Diet and exercise have a great benefit in younger women to help build up bone density and provide a greater reserve against bone loss with aging.
 (Winslow et al, 2009)

-The World Health Organization (WHO) has defined osteoporosis as a spinal or hip bone mineral density (BMD) that is 2.5 standard deviations or more below the mean BMD for healthy, young women, measured by dual energy x-ray absorptiometry (DEXA).
+Osteoporosis can be defined as a spinal or hip bone mineral density (BMD) that is 2.5 standard deviations or more below the mean BMD for healthy, young women, measured by dual energy x-ray absorptiometry (DEXA).
 The WHO defines osteopenia as a spinal or hip BMD between 1 and 2.5 standard deviations below the mean for healthy, young women.
-(Sweet et al, 2009)
+(NEJM, 2016)

 Fracture risk can be estimated at: http://osteoed.org/tools.php

 Bone metabolism is controlled by a variety of factors.